 Possible consumption of Yerba mate in per-Columbian Peru.
 Archeological evidence is open to interpretation.

-Mate is bought by the goods according to Guarani•Tupi legends.
+Mate is bought by the goods according to Guarani Tupi legends.

 The many different varietals of yerba were found in the wild in such abundance that the first people did not have to turn to agriculture to supply their needs.
-Mate was first consumed by the indigenous Guaraní and also spread in the Tupí people that lived in southern Brazil and Paraguay, and became widespread with the European colonization.
+Mate was first consumed by the indigenous Guaraní and also spread to the Tupí people that lived in southern Brazil and Paraguay, and became widespread with the European colonization.

 Governor Hernando Arias de Saavedra in the sixteenth century noted that Indians used Yerba mate to increase their energy and resistance to fatigue when on the move.
 From that moment, yerba has been associated with productive labor and, specifically, with the military.